Adam Clayton (footballer): International career

 Clayton was called into the England under-20 squad for a friendly against Italy in March 2009 to replace Tom Cleverley, who withdrew from the original selection.
 England won 2–0, and Clayton made his international debut as a second-half substitute for Josh Walker.
 He was a member of England's squad for the 2009 U20 World Cup, where he wore the number 4 shirt.
 He started two of England's three matches as they were eliminated at the group stage.

+Coaching career

+In March 2025, Clayton was appointed interim player-manager of Matlock Town following the departure of Ryan Cresswell until the end of the 2024–25 season.
+Despite being unable to save the club from relegation, he was appointed to the role permanently on 28 April 2025.